georchestra/ldap2pg/README.md

 #### Without docker

+You can install ldap2pg.
+Look at the [official documentation](https://ldap2pg.readthedocs.io/en/latest/install/).
+Then you will have to apply the following hack, and you will be able to use the configuration provided in this repo.

 ##### Hack
 There is a small hack to apply on the ldap2pg upstream code: for geOrchestra usage, we need some regex parsing on the LDAP roles.
 This requires to hack ldap2pg's original format.py (this is too specific to be accepted in the upstream project).
-So, replace the original ldap2pg's format.py file by the one from customize/hacks/format.py (the only changes are at lines 324-337 )
+So, replace the original ldap2pg's format.py file by the one from customize/hacks/format.py (the only changes are at lines 324-337).
+For instance, if you have installed ldap2pg using pip, you will have to replace the format.py file at /usr/local/lib/python3.9/dist-packages/ldap2pg/format.py (Debian 11 example, you might have to adjust according to your environment).

 ##### Config
 You can use the config file from customize/config/ldap2pg.yml